prakash118/real-time-trades-table/README.md

 ### Happy path!!

-Testing and error handling have not yet been implemented.
-While the home page utilizes Suspense for some basic error management, comprehensive error handling, particularly for WebSocket connections, is required.
-The details page intentionally uses a table layout, for responsive design, a condensed table or an alternative display format is required on smaller screens.
+Basic implementation of Testing and error handling is included.
+While the List component utilizes Suspense for some basic error management, comprehensive error handling around WebSocket connections is required.

+The detail page intentionally uses a table layout for now.
+For responsive design, a condensed table or an alternative display format for the detail page is required on smaller screens.

 ### Extra feature